jenkins-x/jx-docs/content/contribute/triage.md

 toc: true
 ---

 The main issue tracker for the Jenkins X project is https://github.com/jenkins-x/jx/issues.
 This aims to capture issues, ideas and development work.
-If in doubt please raise an issue and a Jenkins X committer will look to triage it as soon as possible.
+If in doubt please raise an issue and a Jenkins X team member will look to triage it as soon as possible.

 As Jenkins X is using [prow](/https://www.cloudbees.com/blog/serverless-jenkins-jenkins-x) from the Kubernetes ecosystem we figured we'd take their lead in traiaging a large number of issues to aid and encourage contributions.
-We are resing the style of labels including colours in an attempt to create familiarity across open source projects.
+We are reusing the style of labels including colours in an attempt to create familiarity across open source projects and reduce the barrier to contributing.

 # Triaging issues

 For a full list of available labels please see https://github.com/jenkins-x/jx/labels

-When triaging an issue, someone from the Jenkins X community will assign labels to describe the area and kind of issue.
-Where possible they will also add a priority however these are subject to change after further analysis or wider visability.
+When triaging an issue, someone from the Jenkins X team will assign labels to describe the __area__ and __kind__ of issue.
+Where possible they will also add a priority however these are subject to change after further analysis or wider visibility.

-Labels are added via the prow [label](https://prow.k8s.io/plugins) plugin using comments.
+Labels are added via the prow [label](https://prow.k8s.io/plugins) plugin using GitHub comments.
 For example:
 ```
 /kind bug
 /area prow